Ningreka/EV-Eye/README.md

 python predict.py
 ```
 Optional arguments can be passed :
-* `direction` direction of dataset to be used,such as 'L' or 'R'.
+* `--direction` direction of dataset to be used,such as 'L' or 'R'.
 * `--predict` the user ID to be estimated, for example, '1'.
 * `--output` The output directory for the prediction results, default '/predict_results'.